1: Use the Bird's Eye view

 14: Restore missing functionality

 Adobe removed some older functionality from CS4 as part of a planned architecture migration.
-If you really can't manage without support for TWAIN on a Mac, the Extract and PatternMaker filters or the Web Contact Sheet batch, you can download the missing plug-ins and filters in a convenient package directly from Adobe, for Mac and PC.
+If you really can't manage without support for TWAIN on a Mac, the Extract and PatternMaker filters or the Web Contact Sheet batch, you can download the missing plug-ins and filters in a convenient package directly from Adobe, for Mac (opens in new tab) and PC (opens in new tab).

 15: Make it your own